-Common foxglove is a biennial or short-lived herbaceous perennial that is native to southern Europe and Asia where it grows in disturbed sites such as along roadsides, in fields, and in burned or logged over areas.
+Common foxglove is a biennial or short-lived herbaceous perennial that is native to disturbed sites in Europe and Asia but naturalized in parts of North America and has become invasive in the Pacific Northwest and parts of central and northern California.
 It is a member of the plantain family (Plantaginaceae) that also includes speedwell (Veronica), turtlehead (Chelone), and Penstemon.
 The genus name, Digitalis, is from the Latin word digitus meaning finger and refers to the finger-like shape of the flowers.

 Description: In the first year the plant produces an evergreen basal rosette of light green leaves that are wrinkled and downy.
 In the second year it produces one-sided raceme of two to three inch long pendulous purple finger-like flowers with white spots.
 The flowering begins in late spring and continues for about a month.
 The flowers are attractive to humming birds and bees, the seeds to birds.
 Plants freely reseed.
 Many cultivars have been developed that expand the range of colors available.